dataesr/teds/doc_network/teds.md

 ### Community network

-On scanR, we can visualize community network, based on themes or on authors.
+On scanR, we can visualize community networks, based on themes or on authors.

 A community network is a way to group things together based on how closely they are connected.
 In this case, a "node" is either an author or a theme, and a "link" is a co-publication between them.
-It’s like finding clusters of authors or themes that are more connected to each other through co-publications than to others outside the group.
+It allows to find clusters of authors or themes that are more connected to each other through co-publications.
 These groups, called communities, help us understand how the system is organized and how different parts work together.
 Looking at these groups can help us find patterns and learn more about the connections between authors or themes[@hal-04892262].

 The topics cited by the IPCC cover a broad range of topics, and the IPCC's publication network is denser than that predicted by the model.
 This indicates that the topics are often cited together across multiple publications.
-The graph _Comparaison between two topics networks._ shows two topic networks: one showing the denser network from IPCC reports (a) and the other representing the less interconnected predicted network from the first model (b).
+The graph _Comparaison between two topics networks._ shows two topic networks: one showing the denser network from IPCC reports (a) and the predicted network from our first model (b).
 From this, we can conclude that the topics in the IPCC reports are more tightly interconnected.
 ![Topics network](./images/teds_network_topics2.png)
 _Comparaison between two topics networks._